Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Two Dimensional Case : Kitaev Model

 In the same way, we can show that if we approach $M$ from the gapless phase and approximate $J$ close to $M$ as $M-\epsilon$, \bea \frac{\partial^2 I_1}{\partial J^2} = -\frac{4\pi\sqrt{2}(M-J_0)^2}{\sqrt{M(M^2-N^2)}}\epsilon^{-1/2} \eea upto leading order.

-Following the argument in the $J_1=J_2$ case \cite{nandi2022}, we conclude that the double derivative of $I_n$ will also be proportional to $\epsilon^{-1/2}$ upto the leading order.
-Hence the double derivative of $r_a$ diverges algebraically with the exponent $1/2$ near both the critical points at any temperature.
+We conclude that the double derivative of $I_n$ will also be proportional to $\epsilon^{-1/2}$ upto the leading order.
+Hence the double derivative of $r_a$ diverges algebraically with the exponent $1/2$ near both the critical points at any temperature (Fig \ref{kit_close}).
+Although we have not considered vortex excitation in the nonzero temperature, the excitation of vortices does not destroy the singular behavior of the rate function $r_a$.
+The vortex excitation in 2D Kitaev model is adiabatic with temperature and does not induce any phase transition \cite{Nasu}.
+Hence the vortex-free configuration gives the main contribution to the nonanalytic feature of the rate function at nonzero temperatures.